-- 1. Board May Amend Plan or Options The Board, by resolution, may amend or terminate this Plan or options granted under this Plan, but no such amendment or termination, except with the written consent of the optionees concerned, shall affect the terms and conditions of options previously granted under this Plan which have not then been exercised or terminated. - 2.
-Shareholder Approval of Reduction of Exercise Price Any reduction of the exercise price of options granted under this Plan to Insiders shall be subject to approval of Disinterested Shareholders at a meeting of holders of Shares. - 3.
-Exchange Approval Any amendment to this Plan or options granted pursuant to this Plan shall not become effective until such amendments have been accepted by the Exchange.
+- 1. Board May Amend Plan or Options.
+The Board, by resolution, may amend or terminate this Plan or options granted under this Plan, but no such amendment or termination, except with the written consent of the optionees concerned, shall affect the terms and conditions of options previously granted under this Plan which have not then been exercised or terminated. - 2.
+Shareholder Approval of Reduction of Exercise Price or Extension of Term.
+In the case of options held by Insiders, the exercise price of an option may be reduced or the term of an option may be extended only if Disinterested Shareholder approval is obtained at a meeting of holders of Shares. - 3.
+Exchange Approval.
+Any amendment to this Plan or options granted pursuant to this Plan shall not become effective until such amendments have been accepted by the Exchange.